oliversalzburg/iac-aws-ignition/README.md

    Verify setup with `aws --profile igniter sts get-caller-identity`

-6. Use [`aws-mfa-auth.sh`](https://github.com/toshitanaa/aws-cli-mfa-auth) to establish a temporary session.
+1. Use [`aws-mfa-auth.sh`](https://github.com/toshitanaa/aws-cli-mfa-auth) to establish a temporary session.

    Verify setup with `aws --profile igniter-mfa sts get-caller-identity`

-   > \[!WARNING]
+   > [!WARNING]
    > Don't skip switching over to the MFA session.
-We will break the login mechanism for static keys during further setup.
+We will break the authentication mechanism for static keys during further setup.

 ## IaC Backend Deployment